Better practices for emails

 Across Intuit, we rely on email for marketing, product communications, and help.
 Here are some tips for doing it better.

 Why do we need these guidelines?
-Here are some of the most important reasons.

 How to write an email

 Who: A relevant user—segmentation is your friend

 What: Keep it simple and say what’s in the email

 Why: Focus on the benefit that matter to your audience

 Subject lines with about 50 characters (5 to 7 words) are the most common, but on average, subject lines with 65 characters see the highest open rates.

 For preheaders, the optimal length is 40–70 characters.

 Use personalization (not just their names—company name or industry can be used to feel like we’re having a one-on-one conversation with them).